Updated May 2018

 You have 15 days to respond to PIA questions.
 You can ask for more time if you need it, but keep in mind that this will add more time to the review process.
 Your service provider(s) can assist you with preparing responses to USAC's questions except for questions about your service provider selection process.

 Some applications undergo additional review - Selective Review is one example - where PIA may request more detailed responses that can include:

 As part of the review process, PIA may be required to change the category of service or the service type on a Funding Request Number (FRN).
 If PIA discovers that there are ineligible services in a funding request, you will be able to remove them or move them to a separate request to avoid denial under the 30% Rule.

 After the PIA review process has been completed, USAC issues a Funding Commitment Decision Letter (FCDL) containing USAC's decisions on your funding requests.
-You can find this decision in the News Feed in your organization's EPC account.
+You can find this decision in the News feed in your organization's E-rate Productivity Center (EPC) account.
 You should review this decision carefully, as it contains important information both for planning the start of the receipt of services and for completing the additional steps in the application process.
 If you disagree with one or more of the decisions in your FCDL, you can appeal to USAC.